Logarithmic corrections to the Alexander-Orbach conjecture for the four-dimensional uniform spanning tree: Intrinsic volume growth

 for every $r,R\geq 2$ such that $r^2(\log r)^{-1/3} \leq n/2$ and $3r\leq R$.
 As such, we have by a union bound that

 for every $r,R\geq 2$ such that $r^2(\log r)^{-1/3} \leq n/2$ and $3r\leq R$ and every $\lambda \geq 1$.

-To proceed, we will bound the second and third terms on the right hand side them optimize over the choice of $r$, $R$, and $\lambda$.
+To proceed, we will bound the second and third terms on the right hand side then optimize over the choice of $r$, $R$, and $\lambda$.
 To bound $\P(\mathscr{A}_R)$, we use Wilson's algorithm to write

 where the first term has been bounded using Theorem~\ref{theorem:LERWconc} and the second follows by a standard random walk computation (for example, it follows by \cite[Lemma 4.4]{MR4055195} and Markov's inequality).
 To bound the second term, we use the union bound